Frost-Wing/osdev/readme.md

 doxygen
 ```
 inside the repository folder.
 A directory called `docs` will be created which should contain the generated html documentation.
+The main html file is located at: `docs/html/index.html`

 ### Running FrostWing